Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Results and Ablations

-We also tested the effectiveness of our V-Cycle structure.
-By comparing rows 4 and 5, if the shortcut connection is removed, both \texttt{dist-50} and \texttt{dist-avg} will have a significant drop, indicating that this structure helps the model aggregate information from long-range neighbors efficiently.
+\textbf{Effectiveness of V-Cycle Structure}: We also tested the effectiveness of the V-Cycle structure.
+By comparing rows 4 and 5, in its absence, both median distance and mean distance will have a significant increase, indicating that this structure helps the model aggregate information from long-range neighbors efficiently.